Ever wonder why people seem to think you have endless amounts of time to do whatever they want you to do?

 I have spent a good chunk of the last decade rebooting how I spend my time, energy, and priorities to accomplish far more than, honestly, I ever imagined was possible.

-In addition to founding Connexus Church, which nine years into its existence, is home to more than 2,500 mainly previously unchurched people, I’ve found renewed time and energy for my family, launched this blog and two podcasts, written five books and produce content that gets accessed more than 1.5 million times each month, plus lead the team that brings you this.
+In addition to founding Connexus Church, which is home to more than 4000 mainly previously unchurched people, I’ve found renewed time and energy for my family, launched this blog and two podcasts, written five books and produce content that gets accessed more than 1.5 million times each month, plus lead the team that brings you this.

 Your story will be different of course, but if you struggle to organize your time, energy and priorities to realize your capacity as a leader at work and in life, the High Impact Leader Course can help.